Human Resource Management Associates, Inc.

 Strategic planning typically begins with the organization’s leaders reviewing and/or re-articulating the mission (purpose) of the business and their vision for the organization’ future.
 Immediately after (or immediately before) articulating the mission and vision, the business leaders will conduct an analysis of the organization’s external and internal environment.

-The strategic plan is implemented and progress is evaluated at regular intervals (e.g., quarterly).
-The process is repeated at regular intervals (e.g., every year or two).
+The strategic plan is implemented and progress is evaluated at regular intervals (e.g., quarterly, annually).
+The process is repeated at regular intervals (e.g., every one to five years, depending on the industry).

 The logic of strategic planning can be applied to any organizational unit.
-Supervisors can do a SWOT analysis of their departments.
-Even individual employees can do a SWOT analysis as it applies to themselves.
-We can examine our own strengths and weaknesses and can scan our environment for opportunities and threats to our careers.
+Supervisors can do a SWOTT analysis of their departments.
+Even individual employees can do a SWOTT analysis as it applies to themselves.
+We can examine our own strengths and weaknesses and can scan our environment to identify opportunities for and threats to our careers as well as trends in the market and environment than may affect our future.

 MANAGEMENT: DEFINITIONS AND PARAMETERS